Christopher B. Moore, CFP®

 There are several benefits to working with an advisor who serves in a fiduciary capacity.
 For one, they are open and transparent.
 Aside from the obvious goal of maximizing value for your money, working with a fiduciary will give you confidence that your advisor is working in your best interests in mind rather than their own.

 By working with an advisor who is held to fiduciary standards, you can feel empowered to make the best decisions for yourself and your finances.
 Clients have the power to ask questions and to demand the highest value for the service that advisors are providing.
-As a firm in the financial world, we understand people’s reservations or even negative connotations toward the underlying motivations of some advisors.
+As a firm in the financial world, we understand people’s reservations or even negative connotations toward the underlying motivations of some professionals.
 We want to assure you that you can trust in the fact that our relationship with you is built on integrity.

 Your Next Steps